apiel/zicBox/NOTE.md

 - TODO if step is not enable, if turning encoder step is enable.
 Todo for all seqs...

-- TODO change the order of the encoder ...

 - TODO more steps in sample seq and sequencer

 - TODO audio plugin do same as for component to load .so file

-- TODO workspsace folder...

 - TODO use helpers/format.h fToString everywhere instead of custom precision formating